typelevel/cats-effect/docs/typeclasses/async.md

 }
 ```

-The `Cont` model is also substantially cleaner to implement internally.
+The `Cont` model is also substantially cleaner to implement internally,
+particularly with respect to cancelation and finalization.
+With `cont` a
+finalizer can only be introduced via `onCancel`, as opposed to `async` where
+finalizers can be introduced either via `onCancel` or by returning
+`Some(finalizer)` from the continuation.